tbidne/kairos/README.md

 # Introduction

-`time-conv` is a tool for converting between timezones.
+`kairos` is a tool for converting between timezones.
 There are two primary use-cases.

 1. Converting local system time into a different timezone:

     ```
-    $ time-conv -d europe/paris
+    $ kairos -d europe/paris
     Sat, 18 Jun 2022 03:19:58 CEST

     # -d sets the "destination" timezone